Credit: Melissa Neely

 In previous research, Yu, Batista and collaborators showed that certain types of mappings are easier to learn.
 Animals more quickly adapt to a within-manifold mapping, where neural activity patterns within the existing manifold are tied to different movements.
 Outside-manifold mapping, where animals have to generate new activity patterns beyond the existing manifold, are more challenging.
 “That implies the structure of the network, [which defines the manifold], can shape learning,” Yu says.

-In the new study, published in Nature Neuroscience in March, the researchers wanted to better understand how neural activity changes with learning, specifically examining how neural activity evolved during within-manifold remapping.
+In the new study, published in Nature Neuroscience and presented at the Cosyne meeting in Denver in March, the researchers wanted to better understand how neural activity changes with learning, specifically examining how neural activity evolved during within-manifold remapping.
 The activity patterns that occur within the manifold are called the neural repertoire.

 The team first outlined different strategies that the monkey might use and predicted how each would alter the neural repertoire.
 The optimal way to learn the new mapping would be via a strategy called realignment — the animal’s neural activity patterns would shift to optimally accommodate the new mapping.
 This method generates activity patterns outside of the original neural repertoire.
 With a second approach, rescaling, the contribution of individual dimensions to the neural activity patterns shifts.
 A third method, reassociation, repurposes activity patterns within the existing repertoire.
 In other words, the animal might use the pattern of activity that previously corresponded to leftward movement to move the cursor upward.